Canada and the Association of Southeast Asian Nations (ASEAN)

 Our relations

-In 2009, Canada appointed an ambassador to ASEAN and adopted the Joint Declaration on the ASEAN-Canada Enhanced Partnership.
-In 2016, Canada opened a dedicated mission to ASEAN and appointed its first dedicated ambassador to ASEAN.
-Canada has diplomatic representation in all 10 ASEAN member states.
+In 2009, Canada's Ambassador to Indonesia was appointed Ambassador to ASEAN, given the ASEAN Secretariat is in Jakarta.
+In 2016, Canada opened a dedicated mission to ASEAN and appointed its first dedicated Ambassador to ASEAN.

 Our Indo-Pacific Strategy and ASEAN

 We launched Canada’s Indo-Pacific Strategy (IPS) on November 27, 2022, guiding Canada’s diplomatic, trade, defence, security, and development assistance approach to the region for the next decade.
 Per Canada’s IPS, the Indo-Pacific spans 40 countries and economies, encompassing all 10 ASEAN member states.
-Canada’s approach to the region is underpinned by our vision of a free, open and inclusive Indo-Pacific, with ASEAN at its core.
+Canada’s approach to the region is underpinned by our vision of a free, open and inclusive Indo-Pacific.
+In this vision, the ASEAN region is at the core.
 Canada’s IPS supports ASEAN centrality and contributes to the implementation of the ASEAN Outlook on the Indo-Pacific.

 Our trade and investment

-ASEAN represents one of the world’s fastest-growing economic regions.
+ASEAN is one of the world’s fastest-growing economic regions.
 Canada’s trade and investment in Southeast Asia is expanding quickly—not only in volume, but across many sectors, including:

 - Extractives